darula-hpp/The-Game-of-Life/TheGovernment.md

 ## The government

-1. The president & Head of Carricula
+1. The president & Head of Carricula  -  Olebogeng Robert Mbedzi
-2. The Vice president & Head of Research
+2. The Vice president & Head of Finance
-3. Entertainment (Gaming, Music, Movies, ETC)
+3. Head of Research & Entertainment (Gaming, Music, Movies, ETC)
 4. Robotics,  Mechatronics, AI and Emerging Technologies
 5. Mining and Its Technologies
 6. Classical Mechanics & Infrasture Development